This article explains how to manage Fluentd plugins, including adding third-party plugins.

 fluent-gem install fluent-plugin-grep

-Ruby doesn't guarantee C extension API compatibility between its major versions.
-If you update Fluentd's Ruby version, you should re-install the plugins that depend on C extension.
+Ruby does not guarantee the C extension API compatibility between its major versions.
+If you update Fluentd's Ruby version, you should reinstall the plugins that depend on C extension.

-Some plugins depend on natvie extension library.
-It means you need to install development packages to build it, e.g. gcc, make, autoconf and etc. If you see logs like below, install development packages before plugin installation.
+Some plugins depend on the native extension library.
+It means that you need to install development packages to build it e.g.

 Building native extensions.
 This could take a while...ERROR: Error installing fluent-plugin-twitter:ERROR: Failed to build gem native extension./opt/td-agent/embedded/bin/ruby extconf.rbchecking for rb_str_scrub()... yescreating Makefilemake "DESTDIR = " cleansh: 1: make: not foundmake "DESTDIR = "sh: 1: make: not foundmake failed, exit code 127Gem files will remain installed in /opt/td-agent/embedded/lib/ruby/gems/2.1.0/gems/string-scrub-0.0.3 for inspection.Results logged to /opt/td-agent/embedded/lib/ruby/gems/2.1.0/extensions/x86_64-linux/2.1.0/string-scrub-0.0.3/gem_make.out